Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Abstract

 \section{Abstract}

-This paper leverages recent developments in reinforcement learning and deep learning to solve the supply chain inventory management (SCIM) problem, a complex sequential decision-making problem consisting of determining the optimal quantity of products to produce and ship to different warehouses over a given time horizon.
-A mathematical formulation of the stochastic two-echelon supply chain environment is given, which allows an arbitrary number of warehouses and product types to be managed.
-Additionally, an open-source library that interfaces with deep reinforcement learning (DRL) algorithms is developed and made publicly available for solving the SCIM problem.
-Performances achieved by state-of-the-art DRL algorithms are compared through a rich set of numerical experiments on synthetically generated data.
-The experimental plan is designed and performed, including different structures, topologies, demands, capacities, and costs of the supply chain.
-Results show that the PPO algorithm adapts very well to different characteristics of the environment.
-The VPG algorithm almost always converges to a local maximum, even if it typically achieves an acceptable performance level.
-Finally, A3C is the fastest algorithm, but just like VPG, it never achieves the best performance when compared to PPO.
-In conclusion, numerical experiments show that DRL performs consistently better than standard reorder policies, such as the static ($s$, $Q$)-policy.
-Thus, it can be considered a practical and effective option for solving real-world instances of the stochastic two-echelon SCIM problem.
+In this study, we analyze and compare the performance of state-of-the-art deep reinforcement learning algorithms for solving the supply chain inventory management problem.
+This complex sequential decision-making problem consists of determining the optimal quantity of products to be produced and shipped across different warehouses over a given time horizon.
+In particular, we present a mathematical formulation of a two-echelon supply chain environment with stochastic and seasonal demand, which allows managing an arbitrary number of warehouses and product types.
+Through a rich set of numerical experiments, we compare the performance of different deep reinforcement learning algorithms under various supply chain structures, topologies, demands, capacities, and costs.
+The results of the experimental plan indicate that deep reinforcement learning algorithms outperform traditional inventory management strategies, such as the static (s, Q)-policy.
+Furthermore, this study provides detailed insight into the design and development of an open-source software library that provides a customizable environment for solving the supply chain inventory management problem using a wide range of data-driven approaches.